 - Dark bloody stools

-If your dog got into rodenticide or another poison, contact your vet immediately.
+This type of poisoning is an emergency.
+If your dog got into rodenticide or another poison or shows these symptoms, contact your vet immediately.

 Your vet will make a diagnosis based on the information you provide.
 If you know your dog ate something poisonous, your vet will start treatment immediately.
 If you don’t know what’s wrong but the vet believes it could be poisoning, they may run tests.